pingcap/blog/_posts/2016-10-17-how-we-build-tidb.md

 - MVCC, Multiversion concurrency control.
 I believe many of you are pretty familiar with MVCC.
 TiKV is a multi-versioned database.
 MVCC enables us to support lock-free reads and ACID transactions.
 - Transaction: The transaction model is inspired by Google&#39;s Percolator.
 It&#39;s mainly a two-phase commit protocol with some practical optimizations.
 This model relies on a timestamp allocator to assign monotone increasing timestamp for each transaction, so the conflicts can be detected.
 I will cover the details later.
 - KV API: it&#39;s a set of programming interfaces and allows developers to put or get data.
-- Placement Driver: Placement driver is a very important part, and it helps to achieve geo-replication, horizontal scalability and consisten distributed transactions.
+- Placement Driver: Placement driver is a very important part, and it helps to achieve geo-replication, horizontal scalability and consistent distributed transactions.
 It&#39;s kind-of the brain of the cluster.

 ![]({{ site.baseurl }}/assets/img/how-we-build-tidb-4.png)